Log in links for this page

 Order a Copy of a Case Record or Oral Argument Recording Online and Pay by Credit Card

-If you intend to pay by credit card, you may order a copy of a case record or oral argument recording online by clicking this link and following the instructions.
+If you intend to order a copy of a case record or oral argument audio recording and to pay by credit card, you may do so by clicking the link below and following the instructions:

-BUY COPIES OF CASE RECORDS AND ARGUMENT RECORDINGS ONLINE
+BUY COPIES OF CASE RECORDS AND/OR ARGUMENT AUDIO RECORDINGS ONLINE

 If you intend to use a different payment method (cash, check, or money order) or seek waiver of the applicable fee, click here for instructions on making your request and here for information about seeking waiver of the fee.